goldenm-software/layrz_icons/README.md

 Managed by Golden M, Inc.

+## Live demo / search
+You can check the icons and search for them on the [https://icons.layrz.com](https://icons.layrz.com)

 ## Motivation
 Sometimes, you need to use icons in your project, but using a single library?
 Maybe too boring, using multiple?
 Well, works but can be a mess.
 So, we created Layrz Icons, a simple and easy to use icon library, designed to combine multiple libraries in a single one, also adding a mapping object to convert any `IconData` into a string.